“Comparison is the death of joy.”

 Thus the curse of constant self-comparison is passed down from one generation to the next.

-So if you catch yourself comparing yourself to others, don’t make matters worse by beating yourself up about it, just be mindful of it.
+But when you catch yourself comparing yourself to others, don’t make matters worse by beating yourself up about it, just be mindful of it.
 Remember that this is a socially reinforced habit that we all have to deal with.

 “To love is to stop comparing.”